anton-ryden/LLMSecCode/README.md

 ## Step 4: Download datasets

 Run the setup script to clone repositories for the datasets and make the appropiate changes.

 ```bash
 python setup.py
 ```

-## Note on PyTorch and AutoGPTQ
+## Note on quantization (PyTorch and AutoGPTQ)

-This project uses AutoGPTQ, which depends on PyTorch.
+If you would like to use GPTQ quantized models such as those we provide previous results for you need to use AutoGPTQ, which depends on PyTorch.
 Depending on your system and whether you plan to use GPU acceleration, you may need to check and adjust the PyTorch version manually.
 Refer to the PyTorch documentation for information on installing PyTorch with the appropriate CUDA or ROCm version.

-Step 4: Run the Project
+## Step 5: Run the Project

 After successfully completing the setup, you can run the project.
 Ensure that the virtual environment, if created, is activated.
 If not, activate it using: